Big Book Sale

 Our Friends provided funding to install a new permanent StoryWalk at Martin Marietta Park.
 It officially opened on March 25, 2022.
-The featured story is "Giraffes Can't Dance" and it will be up for approximately two months then a new story will be put up.
+Each title will be up for approximately two months then a new story will be put up.
 If you visit this StoryWalk, please send us a picture.
-Email it to email@example.com
+Email it to email@example.com Click here for the park StoryWalk schedule.

 Here are a few pointers about what NOT to donate.
 We don't like to think that we have limits, but some items are simply not appealing to the Friends' Book Sale clientele for a variety of reasons, and all donations require volunteer time to sort and box as well as space to store - all of which are precious resources, always in short supply.
 You can help!
 Use these guidelines to sort, weed and discard inappropriate materials before donating to the Friends (or any other nonprofit).